 MAW: Yes, they brought it all the way across town.
 And that’s what they started out with, and then built onto that.
 And then there was a fire there, and it was rebuilt.
 You just remember all these little things that happened.
 Between [South Madison Neighborhood Center] and Franklin School—the library at Franklin School, that was the beginning of my love for reading.
 I believe I was in fifth grade when I was able to help the librarian, and you had to get picked to help.
 And the new books came in and you had the chance to look at them and help catalog them and put them on the shelf.
 And what was so neat about it is that you got to actually take them out before anyone else did, you know.
 You could check them out.

-MAW: …check them out, you know.
 I bet I read every mystery.
 I got crazy into mystery.
 I bet I read every mystery in that library before I left there in eighth grade.
 But it was just such a—I’m not kidding, when I think about my love for reading, it just takes me back to that library.
 And then she started giving us like a nickel on Fridays, so we got a nickel to go up to Miss Sheeley’s store, which was right behind the school on Potter Street.
 You could go there to buy penny candy.
 I mean, I didn’t need to be paid, I really didn't need to be paid, because I was doing what I loved doing, but she insisted that everybody that worked got a nickel. (laughs)

 INTERVIEWER: That’s so great.

 MAW: Isn’t that funny?
 I mean we really did have a lot of little neighborhood stores because down closer to John Nolen Drive, where—do you know where the VFW is on Lakeside Street, right by John Nolen Drive?

 INTERVIEWER: Yeah, yeah.